Justify-social/my-project/docs/features-frontend/campaign-wizard/workflow.md

 2. **Step Transition**: When moving between steps
 3. **Manual Save**: When clicking "Save" or "Save as Draft"
 4. **Submission**: When submitting the completed campaign

+## Editing Existing Campaigns

+When editing an existing campaign:

+1. Campaign ID is extracted from the URL
+2. Initial data load fetches all campaign data
+3. Data is transformed to frontend format
+4. Form is pre-populated with existing values
+5. Editing follows the same workflow as creation
+6. Changes are tracked for auditing purposes

+## Troubleshooting

+Common issues and their solutions:

+- **Form validation errors**: Check field format requirements
+- **Data not loading**: Verify network connection and permissions
+- **Changes not saving**: Check for validation issues or server connectivity
+- **State transitions failing**: Ensure required fields are completed

 ## Related Features